Overview

 Testing Configuration

-Testing support is enabled by default with Vitest configuration:
+Testing support is enabled by default with Vitest configuration.
+You can customize it or disable it entirely:

 // Enable with default settings (Vitest)